StefaniaSferragatta/fds/report.md

 <img src="https://github.com/martinabetti-97/fds/blob/main/methods_documentation/images/pics/RF3.png">

-In this method we have used the same method that author applied but we have improved the result with parameter tuning since the author was generating the result with random parameter.
-We have applied the
+In this method we have used the same method that author applied but we have improved the result with hyperparameters tuning since the author was generating the result with random parameter.
+The accuracy improvement will be compared in improvements and comparisons section.

 #### Parameters

-> Parameters explanation here
+The parameter that has been tuned by GridsearchCV,
+    a) criterion : gini, entropy
+    b) max_depth : [2,8]
+    c) min_sample_leaf : [2,8]
+    d) min_samples_split : [2,8]
+    e) n_estimator : 20

 ## Ensemble methods
 An ensemble method is a technique that combines the predictions from multiple machine learning algorithms together to make more accurate predictions than any individual model.